pluralsight/guides/elastic-search-with-ruby-on-rails/article.md

 course change that.

 You can read more about the [Elastic Search Term Suggester][es-term-suggester] or take a look at the other [Elastic Search Suggesters][es-suggesters].
+For example there is a [Completion Suggester][es-completion-suggester] for auto complete functionality.

 Going back to the scenario where we had a `status` field of type integer taking the values of `[0, 1, 2, 3]` indicating whether the article is a draft, private, unlisted or public.
-Assuming that `status == 3` means that an article is public, we might want to specify a filter in our search to only search for public articles.
+Assuming that `status == 3` means that an article is public, we might want to specify a filter in our search to only show public articles.

 ```ruby
 filter: {